Construction quantity surveyor

 - a final year dissertation

-You'll learn in modern facilities in our Natural and Built Environment Department in our City Campus, led by our extensively experienced teaching staff.
+You'll learn in modern facilities in our Natural and Built Environment Department in our City Campus.

 You'll need GCSE (or equivalent) maths and English at Grade C, 4 or above.